rarible/protocol-contracts/projects/exchange-v2/contracts/libraries/LibOrderData.md

 - `"V3_BUY"`
   - fields
     - `uint payouts`, works the same as in `V1` orders, but there is only 1 value and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-    - `uint originFeeFirst`, instead of array there can only be 2 originFee in different vairables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
+    - `uint originFeeFirst`, instead of array there can only be 2 originFee in different variables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-    - `uint originFeeSecond`, instead of array there can only be 2 originFee in different vairables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
+    - `uint originFeeSecond`, instead of array there can only be 2 originFee in different variables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
     - `bytes32 marketplaceMarker`, bytes32 id marketplace, which generate this order
 - `"V3_SELL"`
   - fields
     - `uint payouts`, works the same as in `V1` orders, but there is only 1 value and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-    - `uint originFeeFirst`, instead of array there can only be 2 originFee in different vairables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
+    - `uint originFeeFirst`, instead of array there can only be 2 originFee in different variables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
-    - `uint originFeeSecond`, instead of array there can only be 2 originFee in different vairables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
+    - `uint originFeeSecond`, instead of array there can only be 2 originFee in different variables (originFeeFirst and originFeeSecond), and address + amount are encoded into uint (first 12 bytes for amount, last 20 bytes for address), not using `LibPart.Part` struct
     - `uint maxFeesBasePoint`
       - maximum amount of fees that can be taken from payment (e.g. 10%)
       - chosen by seller, that's why it's only present in `V3_SELL` orders